pingcap/website/markdown-pages/terms/legal/data-processing-agreement-for-tidb-cloud-services.md

   PingCAP has agreed to provide the TiDB Cloud Services under the CSA, possibly involving the Processing of the CSA Personal Data.</span>

 - 5.2. <span>**Duration**<br />
-  Notwithstanding expiry or termination of the CSA, this DPA and European Standard Contractual Clauses (if applicable) will remain in effect until deletion of all CSA Personal Data as described hereinunder.</span>
+  Notwithstanding expiry or termination of the CSA, this DPA and Standard Contractual Clauses (if applicable) set forth in the Schedule will remain in effect until deletion of all CSA Personal Data as described hereinunder.</span>

 - 5.3. <span>**Nature and purpose of the Processing**<br />
   The nature and purpose of the Processing are to provide the TiDB Cloud Services.</span>